-3.3.2.1 Editing the /etc/atmhosts File
+4.3.2.2 Adding Servers to the atmhosts File

 You edit the /etc/atmhosts file to add the address of the ATM ARP server on your ATM network.
 The /etc/atmhosts file contains mappings of ATM host names to ATM hardware addresses.
 This file can also contain ATM ESIs and AESAs for specific services on the ATM network.
 Putting entries in this file enables you to specify the address or service by name instead of specifying a long hexadecimal string.